 It’s best to separate all the photos with a regular pair of scissors first.
 That way, you won’t crease or damage the other images while cutting.
 Then, use fine crafting scissors like the Fiskar (Michaels) ones shown.

 Step 2: Make Pilgrim & Native American Figures

-Each cut paper should measure about 4 1/4″ high by 5 3/4″ wide (to allow for sema overlap).
+Each cut paper should measure about 4 1/4″ high by 5 3/4″ wide (to allow for seam overlap).
 One standard sheet of construction paper will yield four body wraps.

-Because my husband’s oldest brother is rather tall, I cut down a paper towel roll to make his figure taller than the rest.
+Because my husband’s oldest brother is over six feet, I cut down a paper towel roll to make his figure taller than the rest.
 And, for two of my younger nieces and nephews, I trimmed the height on the toilet paper rolls to make them a little shorter than the adults.